Skip to navigation

 When going through a divorce, there are two paths to establishing child custody: contested and uncontested.

-1. In a contested child custody situation, parents do not agree on the terms of their custody arrangement and need to take their case to a family court.
-If that is the case, the judge will use their best judgment in establishing the custody that would be most appropriate to protect the best interests of the child.
+In a contested child custody situation, parents do not agree on the terms of their custody arrangement and need to take their case to a family court.
+If that is the case, the judge will use his or her best judgment in establishing the custody that would be most appropriate to protect the best interests of the child.

 Whether you choose the contested or uncontested option, it is important to seek legal counsel from a child custody attorney in Overland Park, Kansas.
 A skilled attorney will give you the best chance of arriving at the most favorable arrangement possible.